kvasilopoulos/econdata/.github/PKG_CONTRIBUTING.md

+# Instructions

-Follow these 4 simple steps:
+In order to contribute please follow these 4 simple steps:

 1) Store the initial file